bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 ### UI components

-BigCommerce provides publicly available UI components and design guidelines to third parties via [Big Design](https://developer.bigcommerce.com/big-design/).
-Big Design enables developers to create apps embedded directly within the BigCommerce control panel, as the UX and UI look and feel native to BigCommerce.
+BigCommerce provides publicly available UI components and design guidelines to third parties via [BigDesign](https://developer.bigcommerce.com/big-design/).
+BigDesign enables developers to create apps embedded directly within the BigCommerce control panel, as the UX and UI look and feel native to BigCommerce.

 These components can dramatically accelerate the development process by providing dynamic, responsive, and accessible UI components that are fully functional.
 The UI components you need to build your channel app will vary depending on the app's type and functionality.